 At the very least, a CRM that’s worth it’s weight in all the gold you invest in it will be able to help you engage your leads and be more responsive.

-When you’re juggling several leads at once and have a full pipeline at all stages of the sales process, you need help to keep everything together and make sure nothing falls through the cracks.
+When you’re juggling several leads at once and have a full pipeline at all stages of the sales process, you need help keeping everything in line and making sure nothing falls through the cracks.

-While your sales funnel will never be a sales cylinder, the power and functionality of CRM will help you widen the bottom of the funnel as you bring more leads from point A to point B by keeping them on track.
+While your sales funnel will never be a sales cylinder, the power and functionality of a CRM will help you widen the bottom of the funnel as you bring more leads from point A to point B.

-Really, it all comes down to your ability to be active in your CRM.
-If you can get the most complete data in your setup and follow it up with great relationships and engagement, your sales team will see more success than ever and your sales numbers will increase invariably.
+Really, your success with a CRM all comes down to your ability to be active in your CRM.
+If you can get the most complete data in your setup and follow it up with great relationships and engagement, your sales team will see more success than ever, and your sales numbers will increase invariably.